awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_physical.md

 1. In the navigation pane, choose **Users**\.

-1. Choose the name of the user for whom you want to enable MFA, and then choose the **Security credentials** tab\.
+1. Choose the name of the user for whom you want to enable MFA, and then choose the **Security Credentials** tab\.

 1. Next to **Assigned MFA device**, choose the pencil icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/pencil_edit_icon.png)\)\.